Omar Khaled: As a bowler

 A genuine all rounder, Rumy, apart from being a top order batsman, was the country's best leg spin bowler.
 His height helped him get extra bounce, and he had a well disguised googly.
 He had a highly successful spin combination with Syed Ashraful Haque and Lintu.
 The trio was in full flow at Dhaka, against the MCC in 1978–79.
 They bowled the tourists out for only 210, with Lintu taking 3/70, Rumy 3/63 and Ashraful 2/1.
 Earlier, at Jessore, Rumy with 4/30 and Lintu with 4/49 had bowled out the MCC for only 166.
 Against Hyderabad Blues, in 1983–84, he took 2 wickets, and along with the off spinner Azhar (4 wickets) restricted the strong Hyderabad batting line up to 280/9.

+As Musician

+Rumi developed an interest in music during a visit to Dhaka in 1965, when he was inspired by a performance by the band Iolytes, which later changed its name to the Windy Side of Care.
+His early musical training included playing the tabla and banjo before he took up the guitar.
+He later cited Deep Purple, Carlos Santana and Steve Vai among his musical influences and emphasized the importance of listening to different genres, including classical music, in developing a distinctive musical style.

+While pursuing his cricket career, Rumi also performed music.
+During the Marylebone Cricket Club's 1976–77 tour of Bangladesh, he was invited to perform on stage and sang "Take Me Home, Country Roads".
+His performance and English-language singing became known among his cricketing colleagues, and former Bangladesh teammate Jahangir Shah gave him the nickname "Country Road".
+Rumi also played guitar during Bangladesh's 1982 tour of England, using a guitar borrowed at a pub.

+After his final appearance in the 1984 South East Asia cricket tournament, Rumi gradually shifted his focus towards music.
+He joined the Renaissance (Bangladeshi band) around 1985–86 and subsequently performed with several bands over the following two decades, including the Windy Side of Care.

+In 1997, Rumi formed the band Bangladesh.
+His daughter Fariba Omar joined the band in 1999.
+The band primarily performs Western rock and pop music.